-Further, while many activities will be contracted directly by the managing contractor, others may be more appropriately contracted directly by DFAT.
-The managing contractor would provide advice on and support for the reporting, monitoring and evaluation for specified activities directly contracted by DFAT.
+Further, while many activities will be contracted directly by the managing contractor, others may be more appropriately contracted by DFAT to avoid the application of unnecessary management costs.
+Though we would expect that work contracted by DFAT would still be oversighted by the managing contractor.